-ON THIS PAGE: You will find information about how many people are diagnosed with this type of tumor each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with this type of tumor each year.
+You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

 Each year, approximately 4,000 to 5,000 adults in the United States will be diagnosed with a GIST.
-Sixty percent (60%) of GISTs begin in the stomach, and 30% develop in the small intestine.
+About 60% of GISTs begin in the stomach, and approximately 30% develop in the small intestine.
 The remaining types of GISTs mostly start in the rectum, colon, and esophagus.

-The five-year survival rate is the percentage of people who survive at least five years after the cancer is found.
-The survival rate for people with a GIST depends on several factors, including specific biologic characteristics of the tumor, the type of treatment , and the risk of coming back after treatment.
+The 5-year survival rate tells you what percent of people live at least 5 years after the cancer is found.
+Percent means how many out of 100.
+The 5-year survival rate for people with a GIST depends on several factors, including specific biologic characteristics of the tumor, the type of treatment given, and the risk of the tumor coming back after treatment.

-The overall five-year survival rate of people diagnosed with a malignant GIST is estimated to be 76%.
-The five-year survival rate for a tumor that has not spread from the organ where it started is 91%.
-If the cancer has spread to surrounding tissues or lymph nodes when it was first diagnosed, the five-year survival rate is 74%.
-If the cancer has spread to a distant part of the body when it was first diagnosed, the five-year survival rate is 48%.
+The American Cancer Society’s most recent data available is from 2003 to 2009, and this means that these survival rate estimates do not show the results of better diagnosis or treatment available since then.
+Based on that data, the overall 5-year survival rate of people diagnosed with a malignant GIST has been estimated to be 76%.
+If the tumor has not spread from the organ where it started, the 5-year survival rate is 91%.
+If the cancer has spread to a distant part of the body when it was first diagnosed, the survival rate has been estimated at 48%.